trimstray/nginx-admins-handbook/README.md

 NGINX uses Event-Driven architecture which heavily relies on Non-Blocking I/O. One advantage of non-blocking/asynchronous operations is that you can maximize the usage of a single CPU as well as memory because is that your thread can continue it's work in parallel.

-  > There is a perfectly good [explanation](https://stackoverflow.com/questions/8546273/is-non-blocking-i-o-really-faster-than-multi-threaded-blocking-i-o-how) about non-blocking I/O and multi-threaded blocking I/O by [Werner Henze](https://stackoverflow.com/users/1023911/werner-henze).
+  > There is a perfectly good and brief [summary](https://stackoverflow.com/questions/8546273/is-non-blocking-i-o-really-faster-than-multi-threaded-blocking-i-o-how) about non-blocking I/O and multi-threaded blocking I/O by [Werner Henze](https://stackoverflow.com/users/1023911/werner-henze).

 Look what the official documentation says about it: